The Real Estate Law Review: Argentina

 v Rural land

-Although Law 26,737, enacted in December 2011, limits the ownership of rural land by foreigners, this may lease rural land without limit, and of course participate in agribusiness pools who invest in Argentina's farmlands.
-The farm business in Argentina has been historically very promising, although in the past it has been somehow burdened by the incredibly high taxes imposed by the authorities on this market (which is, again, something that is expected to change the following years).
+Although Law 26,737, enacted in December 2011, limits the ownership of rural land by foreigners, they may lease rural land without limit, and of course participate in agribusiness pools who invest in Argentina's farmlands.
+The farm business in Argentina has been historically very promising, although in the past it has been somehow burdened by the incredibly high taxes imposed by the authorities on this market (which is, again, something that is expected to change in the coming years).

 As described above, the expectations in the market are high and the opportunities many.

-From a strict legal standpoint, the application of the new Civil and Commercial Code is already bringing new scenarios to explore, which create opportunities that are not yet deeply developed, including the application of the new surface real estate right, the new guaranty obligations for developers and the new legal structure for condominium projects.
-The year 2020, and especially in the Vaca Muerta area, is expected to be very challenging for the Argentinian real estate market.
+From a strict legal standpoint, the application of the Code has brought multiple scenarios to explore, which create opportunities that are not yet deeply developed.
+This includes the application of the surface real estate right, the guarantee obligations for developers and the legal structure for condominium projects, all of which are beneficial resources that can be used by those seeking to develop projects involving rural lands.

-1 Pedro Nicholson is a partner and Delfina Calabró is a lawyer at Estudio Beccar Varela.
+1 Pedro Nicholson is a partner and María Luz Hitters is a lawyer at Estudio Beccar Varela.